danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 tags:   swiftui uikit vision
 ---

-In SwiftUI, presenting `UIKit` view controllers is trivial, using `UIViewControllerRepresentable`.
-However, things become more complicated if a view controller communicates through delegation, since `SwiftUI` views are structs and therefore can't be delegates.
+Presenting `UIKit` view controllers in SwiftUI is trivial, but things become more complicated when a controller communicates back through delegation.
+Since `SwiftUI` views are structs, they therefore can't be delegates.
 In this post, we'll look at one way to solve this.

-Since SwiftUI is still very young, there are many situations where you may have to use native UIKit view controllers, e.g. to compose e-mails, share data etc. You may also have many view controllers of your own, that you want to reuse in SwiftUI.
+## UIViewControllerRepresentable

-## View controllers without delegation
+Since SwiftUI is still very young, there are many situations where you may have to use native UIKit view controllers, e.g. to compose e-mails, share data etc. You may also have your own view controllers that you want to reuse in SwiftUI.

-Things are pretty straightforward when a view controller doesn't have to communicate back to the SwiftUI view.
-For instance, presenting a share sheet just requires you to create a `UIViewControllerRepresentable` that wraps the share sheet:
+Presenting a `UIKit` view controller in SwiftUI is trivial.
+For instance, presenting a share sheet just requires you to create a `UIViewControllerRepresentable` that wraps the sheet:

 ```swift
 struct ShareSheet: UIViewControllerRepresentable {